kickstarter/native-docs/learning-rx.md

 * [RxMarbles](http://rxmarbles.com/) to help visualize different rx operators
 * [Why Functional Programming Matters](http://weblog.raganwald.com/2007/03/why-why-functional-programming-matters.html)
 blog post
+* [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/chapters): you don't need to program in Haskell to work on our apps, but this book is a great resource for deeper understanding of our often-used operators

 ## Android specific
 * [FRP on Android with RxJava](http://mttkay.github.io/blog/2013/08/25/functional-reactive-programming-on-android-with-rxjava/)